On factorization of the shift semigroup: The case of multiplicity one

 From the discussions above, there is a one-to-one correspondence between factorizing tuples $(\psi_1, \psi_2,...,\psi_n)$ and (In $\mathbb R^n$, an $n$-tuple $(x_1,...,x_n)$ is said to be majorized by another $n$-tuple $(y_1,...,y_n)$ if $\sum_{j=1}^kx_j\le \sum_{j=1}^ky_j$ for all $k=1,2,...,n$ and $\sum_{j=1}^nx_j= \sum_{j=1}^ny_j.$) Indeed, given such a pair $(\underline{a}=(a_1,...,a_{n}),\underline{b}=(b_1,...,b_{n})),$ if we define for $j=1,2,...,n,$ and

 then $(\psi_1,\psi_2,...,\psi_n)$ is a factorizing tuple.
-As a consequence of the above theorem it follows that every factorizing tuple is of this form.
+As a consequence of \cref{remark:factor}, \cref{thm:psiequiv} and \cref{Prop:equiv}, it follows that every factorizing tuple is of this form.
 We close with the factorization promised at the beginning of the section.